KDE Plasma

 The panel is the strip along the bottom of the KDE Plasma desktop.
 I like leaving it on the bottom of the screen, near the keyboard and leaving the rest of the computer’s screen open.
 Put a beautiful picture on your desktop and do not ruin it with a bunch of application icons.
 Put icons for the applications you use most often on the panel.
 All of the rest of them are on the Application Launcher, located on the far left end of the panel.

 Customize your panel by right clicking on it and using the list to make adjustments.
-Customize your KDE Plasma start menu, the little KDE icon on the far left end of your panel, by right clicking on it and then selecting Alternatives.
+Customize your KDE Plasma start menu, the little KDE icon on the far left end of your panel, by right clicking on it and then, selecting Alternatives.

 I like to make my KDE panel narrower than the default size, by right clicking on the panel, selecting edit panel and then clicking on it and dragging the height button down.
 You can also lock and unlock the widgets and move them around, by right clicking on the panel and selecting Edit Panel.
 You can also move the panel to any edge of your computer’s screen.